-The industrial sector for Snap-on focuses on providing value-added products and services to an increasingly expanding global base of customers in critical industries, particularly those in the market segments of natural resources, aerospace, government and technical education.
+The industrial sector for Snap-on focuses on providing value-added products and services to an increasingly expanding global base of customers in critical industries.
 Through its experienced and dispersed sales organization, industrial "solutioneers" develop unique and highly valued productivity solutions for customers worldwide that leverage Snap-on's product, service and development capabilities.